-A brunoise references a 1/8-inch square, small dice that is exactly half the size of the larger macédoine dice.
+A brunoise references a 1/8-inch-square dice that is exactly half the size of the larger macédoine dice.
 This dice is achieved by first cutting your firm vegetable into a julienne and then dicing into cubes.

 A julienne is a small matchstick cut.
-The vegetables are cut into batons that are 1/8-inch by 1/8-inch and about one to two inches long.
+The vegetables are cut into batons that are 1/8 inch by 1/8 inch and about 1 to 2 inches long.

-Meaning a small dice.
-A macédoine is a 1/4-inch square cube that is made from cutting down a baton.
+A macédoine is a 1/4-inch-square cube that is made from cutting down a baton.

 So there you have it, some basic knife skills that will have you slicing and dicing like a pro in no time.
 Don’t forget to use a sharp knife — that’s one of the essential restaurant secrets every home cook should know.